ETBCommunity/autosplitter/README.md

 ## Features

 - Auto start
-- Auto split on
+- Auto split on level transitions and cutscenes
--- Level transitions
--- Cutscenes
-- Load removal for
+- Load removal for level transitions and restarts
--- Level transitions
--- Restarts
-- Time pause in
+- Time pause in cutscenes, main menu or if the game craashes
--- Cutscenes
--- Main menu
--- If the game craashes
-- Auto timer reset in The Hub gamemode when
+- Auto timer reset in The Hub gamemode when returning to lobby or dying
--- Returning to lobby
--- Dying

 ## Known issues
 - Auto reset in The Hub gamemode doesn't work if host dies before other players in Co-op.
-Unfortunately, there might not be a fix for this.
+Unfortunately, there might not be a fix for this issue.

 ## Installation & Usage
 Autosplitters can use a good deal processing power, which may result in a decline of game and/or overall system performance.
 Use at your own risk.